Sarimarcus/hypeya-miniapp/README.md

-Hypeya Mini‑App is a mobile‑first Next.js application that fetches and displays the latest articles from the Hypeya.xyz WordPress site.
+¡HYPEYA!
+Mini‑App is a mobile‑first Next.js application that fetches and displays the latest articles from the ¡HYPEYA! (`https://hypeya.xyz`) WordPress site.
 It includes advanced search and filtering (categories/tags), optimized mobile UX (gestures, haptics), and PWA support with offline fallback.

 ## Features